apetenchea/cdroot/source/_posts/sivananda-yoga-teachers-training-course.md

 ### Schedule

-In the last couple of months before the course, I become more serious with my preparation.
+In the last couple of months before the course, I became more serious with my preparation.
 I decided to record my daily schedule, which I'll share below.
 I tried to keep it as consistent as possible, but sometimes I had to make adjustments to accommodate other commitments.
 Nevertheless, recording my schedule was a great way to keep myself on track.
 I'm not saying that this is the best way to prepare for a yoga course.
 Bear in mind I had zero prior experience with yoga